Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: Background

 Although the labels of the trigger set are not the true labels, by minimizing the above loss the source model can still achieve 100\% accuracy on the trigger set due to the high capacity of the DNNs \cite{zhang2021understanding}.
 As the labels of the trigger set are randomly assigned, a conventionally trained model is anticipated to attain 0\% accuracy on the trigger set when assessed using the modified labels.
 Should a surrogate model be trained to mimic the output of the source model, and subsequently classify the image $x_k$ in the trigger set as $\hat{y}_k$, the owner could claim that the source model has been stolen by the attacker.

 Ideally, the model owner expects the surrogate model to produce the desired label for the trigger set.
-However, as outlined in Equation \ref{eq: extraction}, since the attack is only based on the surrogate data for functionality stealing.
-As a result, there is no guarantee that the surrogate model will accurately extrapolate its predictions to the trigger set, especially considering the lack of correlation between the labels assigned to the trigger set and the images within it.
+However, as outlined in Eq. \ref{eq: surrogate_train}, the attack is based solely on surrogate data for functionality stealing.
+Consequently, there is no guarantee that the surrogate model will accurately extrapolate its predictions to the trigger set, especially considering the potential lack of correlation between the assigned labels and the images within it.